 The same approach is used for the laptop component.
+We use an event-based approach.
 When the lab session is closed, the logs on the laptop are sent to a Kafka file of the same topic.
 The message volume is lower, but the information is essential when associating with the logs of the mobile devices.

 For the storage server, a repetitive task was our best bid because this central point does not reveal any particular interaction but a continuous flow of data.
 A cron table was used to collect logs from the Postgresql server and the server component to a Kafka file of the concerned topic.
 Data are automatically routed to the Kafka server where the topics are managed.
+All log message traffic can be observed via dedicated Kafka system scripts or by using existing JMX components (Java Message Extension).